 - Download all images that will move to the new site, including any in file storage.

-- You may see changes in your site's search engine ranking after moving to your new site.
+- You may notice changes in your site's search engine ranking after moving to your new site.
 To help reduce this effect, follow the steps below for setting up redirects, then follow our other tips for maintaining your SEO ranking.

 Tip: In Squarespace 5, you can only download files in file storage one at a time.
 To bulk-download files, you can use third-party software or browser extensions like Chrono Download Manager (Chrome) or DownloadThemAll (Firefox).
 Since these are third-party services, they fall outside of the scope of Squarespace support.